 - channel organic waste to an anaerobic digester. generizon’s waste2energy project,

 up to 50% leachate reduction for a city with 1000t/day of solid waste.

 This applies to Agadir, Fes, Tanger and Marrakech.
 All of the four have around 1000t/day municipal solid waste MSW, with the aforementioned characteristics, 70% organics with 70% water content.

-What if we manage to divert 20% of the wettest and most problematic organic waste streams away from the landfills into anaerobic digestion facilities.
+What if we manage to divert 20% of the wettest and most problematic organic waste streams away from the landfills into anaerobic digestion facilities, generizon’s waste2energy project.

 - like hotel, restaurant, canteen and other kitchen waste,

-- like slaughterhouse waste, chicken and red meet,
+- like slaughterhouse waste, chicken and red meet waste,

-- like vegetable and fruit market and wholesale market waste,
+- like vegetable, fruit, fish and poultry market and wholesale market waste,

 - like return and expired food stuff from supermarkets,